pantry/pantry.github.io/core/extending.md

       @file_path, receiver_uuid, file_uuid
     )
     upload_info.wait_for_finish
-    super
   end
 end
 {% endhighlight %}

 You'll notice a new invocation here, `Pantry.root`.
 We'll touch on that in just a sec.
-Also always remember that during the CLI invocation of a Command, `#initialize`, `#to_message`, `#prepare_message`, and `#receive_response` are all called on the same object on the CLI/Client side, and `#perform` is executed on the Server side.
+Also always remember that during the CLI invocation of a Command, `#initialize`, `#to_message`, `#prepare_message`, and `#receive_server_response` are all called on the same object on the CLI/Client side, and `#perform` is executed on the Server side.
 Any data that `#perform` needs to know must be included in the Message.

 ### Pantry.root and the File System